 Mrs. Wolfkiel performs specialized services for all court-related functions.
 Her duties also include interacting with attorneys and providing administrative support to the District Court Administrator and to the President Judge.

 They are responsible for all correspondence and issues relating to the Education Program for Separated Parents and jury management and assist court administration with case flow management.
 Much of their time is dedicated to interacting with attorneys and responding to inquiries from members of the general public.
 Mrs. Burchfield and Mrs. Leister provide valuable administrative support to the court staff.
-They are responsible for all correspondence and issues relating to the Education Program for Separated Parents and jury management and assist court administration with case flow management.

-Mrs. Arnold and Mrs. Smith stenographically record every word of testimony and colloquy for all hearings and trials in the Court of Common Pleas.
+Mrs. Mast and Mrs. Smith stenographically record every word of testimony and colloquy for all hearings and trials in the Court of Common Pleas.
 These records are transcribed in certain circumstances or where requested by a party.